Have you ever wondered if you’re missing some of the functions within LinkedIn that may help you with your business?

 - Go to the person’s profile page.

-- You will see the number of followers they have listed beside the yellow Follow button.
+- You will see the number of followers they have listed.

-This lists a persons total number of followers which include all of the 1st degree connections plus anyone who has choses to follow them.
-In most cases this gives a fairly accurate number, especially if they don’t have any or very little recent activity.
+This lists a person’s total number of followers which include all of their 1st degree connections plus anyone who has chosen to follow them.
+In most cases (except perhaps well connected influencers) this gives a fairly accurate number, especially if they don’t have any or very little recent activity.

 Similar to Google, most people have no idea that LinkedIn search allows the usage of modifiers to help you get even more targeted results.